lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 Token is defined through two CoAP fields, Token Length in the mandatory header and Token Value directly following the mandatory CoAP header.

 Token Length is processed as a tradition protocol field.
 If the value remains the same during all the transaction, the size can be stored in the context and elided during the transmission.
-Otherwize it will have to the send as a compression residue.
+Otherwise it will have to the send as a compression residue.

 Token Value size should not be defined directly in the rule in the Field Length (FL).
 Instead a specific function designed as "TKL" must be used.
 This function informs the SCHC C/D that the length of this field has to be read from the Token Length field.